All faculty undergo evaluations throughout their careers with criteria depending on the department and college in which they reside.

 Outside the College

-- Graduate College associate dean or Office of Research associate vice president
+- Graduate College associate dean or Office of Research vice or associate vice president

 - One representative from the Dean’s Advisory Board